danwecloud/ollama-coding-assistant/README.md

 # Ollama Coding Assistant

-A Python-based coding assistant that uses Ollama's codellama models to provide code completions, explanations, and refinements.
-It is
+A Python-based coding assistant that runs locally on your machine.

 ## Features